-- The increased agency coordination that was recommended in Phase I could be accomplished through small modifications to the informal networks already in place between agencies. - Permit compliance at all levels can be increased by making permit language clear, concise, and consistent amongst agencies.

-- Agencies directly involved in permitting activities that are directly related to corals and coral reef habitat [FDEP and the U.S. Army Corps of Engineers (USACE)] should develop template special conditions for coral resource protection (this is covered in more detail in recommendations 10 and 11). - Develop interagency standards for acceptable methods, monitoring standards, and reporting requirements for activities such as benthic resource and water column sediment monitoring, and artificial reef construction.
+- The increased agency coordination that was recommended in Phase I could be accomplished through small modifications to the informal networks already in place between agencies. - Permit compliance at all levels can be increased by making permit language clear, concise, and consistent amongst agencies. - Agencies directly involved in permitting activities that are directly related to corals and coral reef habitat [FDEP and the U.S. Army Corps of Engineers (USACE)] should develop template special conditions for coral resource protection (this is covered in more detail in Recommendations 10 and 11). - Interagency standards should be developed for acceptable methods, monitoring standards, and reporting requirements for activities such as benthic resource and water column sediment monitoring, and artificial reef construction.